-We get a lot of reader questions about pots and pans, and one of the things I always tell people is that a good skillet is indispensable in the kitchen.
-It’s the pan I use the most, and its versatility makes it quite the workhorse.
 I love a good skillet meal, and especially one that can all be made in ONE pot.
-Seriously, one stinking pot to clean up after dinner.
-Awesome.
 The pasta in Skillet Baked Ziti cooks right in the skillet and then it’s popped in the oven at the very end to melt the gooey cheese topping.
 This family friendly dinner is great served with a side salad and a slice of garlic bread.

 how to make this skillet baked ziti

-If you want to make this meatless, the sausage is totally optional.
+If you want to make this meatless, the sausage is optional.
 I like both the flavor and the bulk of the sausage, and it does stretch out the servings by quite a bit.
-I pretty much use turkey sausage in any and every recipe that calls for Italian sausage, and you can use either the “sweet” or “hot” variety.
+You can use ground turkey sausage here if you like, and you can use either the “sweet” or “hot” variety.
 Remove it from the castings and cook it until it’s browned and cooked through.

 After those saute for a minute, add some canned tomatoes.
-When you read the directions, you’ll wonder why we’re using whole tomatoes pulsed in a food processor as opposed to a can of crushed tomatoes.
-I don’t know, except that I remember reading the reasoning behind it in an issue of Cook’s Illustrated, and when America’s Test Kitchen tells me something, I don’t argue.
+This recipe calls for using whole tomatoes, pulsed in a food processor as opposed to a can of crushed tomatoes.
+The recipe comes from Cook’s Illustrated, and if you follow America’s Test Kitchen, you know there’s always a long scientific reasoning behind it.
 That being said, if you have a can of crushed tomatoes, I’d say don’t let that stop you from making this, I’m sure it would be just fine.

 It’s important that your skillet have a lid at this point.
 You’ll want to cover it up to trap in that moisture so the pasta can cook.
 Peek in frequently and stir things around.
 You’ll see the pasta isn’t completely submerged in the liquid so that’s why it takes longer than just boiling pasta in water.
 It will absorb almost all of the cooking liquid.